-

 Symptoms

-In children with generalized anxiety disorder, worries are general and encompass many things and activities rather than one specific thing such as being away from their mother (as in separation anxiety disorder).
+In children with generalized anxiety disorder, worries are general and encompass many things and activities rather than one specific thing such as being away from their parent (as in separation anxiety disorder).
 Controlling the worries is difficult.
 Stress worsens the anxiety.

 These children often have difficulty paying attention and may be hyperactive, restless, and irritable.
 They may feel keyed up, tense, or on edge.
 They may also sleep poorly, sweat excessively, feel exhausted, and complain of physical symptoms, such as stomachache, muscle aches, and headache.